 Collect enough primrose flowers.
 Only use the flower petals that are free of debris, dew or any moisture, and any imperfections, such as holes left by pests.
 Fill the jar with the flower petals, but do not stuff the jar, as to allow room for liquid to completely cover the materials.

 Pour the carrier oil of your choice into the jar, completely covering all of the flowers.
 For a carrier oil, there are a variety of options, including olive, grape seed, coconut, and sunflower to name a few.

 Poke around at the flowers to ensure there are no air bubbles that could contaminate the process overtime.
 With the sterilized lid, cover the mixture and let sit for two weeks, making sure to shake the jar at least once per day.

-Once the two weeks has concluded, separate the flowers from the oil by straining the flowers from the oil.
+After two weeks, separate the flowers from the oil by straining the flowers from the oil.
 The remaining oil can then be taken directly as a form of holistic medicine or can be mixed into a salad dressing or other condiment.

 The evening primrose plant, both the biennial and perennial types, contain a variety of valuable nutrients, including protein, beta carotene, potassium, and vitamin B3.
 These varieties also include high levels of gamma linoleic acid and the omega 6 fatty acid.

 The seeds have been found to carry the amino acid tryptophan.
 This amino acid is one that is important in the production of serotonin, as tryptophan is then converted into the well-known mood boosting chemical.
 The leaves have been noted to carry bioflavonoids and are a great source of the bioflavonoid, quercetin.